 In what we would say is a good move, Shopify hasn’t littered its theme marketplace with hundreds of designs.
 Instead, they’ve handpicked only the highest quality themes.
 The paid themes aren’t necessarily better than the free ones, but they do offer a lot more variety.

-The paid themes are quite expensive, starting in price from $140 and going up to $180.
+The premium Shopify themes are quite expensive, starting in price from $140 and going up to $180.
 We’re used to premium themes costing not more than $70, so the $140 starting price is certainly quite difficult to digest.

 However, once you consider that the theme is most probably going to be a one-time investment, it doesn’t sound too bad.
 If your budget allows for it, we definitely recommend getting a paid premium template.